 Winter squash also can be grown fully in containers, which is easiest with bush-types.
 This gives the advantage of starting early and ending late in the season by moving it indoors when frost hits.

-Growing winter squash takes about the same level of commitment as most garden vegetables.
+Growing winter squash, like butternut squash and sweet dumpling squash takes about the same level of commitment as most garden vegetables.
 It’s a long season though, so you’ll need a good routine in place.
 Here’s how to grow winter squash.

 Sun and Temperature